IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 }
 ```

-And here's the result of all that work:
+The result of implementing the above code should look like the following:

 <code-view style="height: 200px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"